Safest Foam Rolling Techniques for Best Results

 Studies related to foam rolling are infuriatingly inconclusive.
-It doesn’t seem to affect athletic performance too much, but it does seem to make your muscles more flexible – so, great tool for a warm-up.
-Not only warm-up: if you do this after a particularly serious workout, it will diminish your delayed muscle pain.
-It means you won’t have to sadly and painfully cobble up the stairs tomorrow!
+It doesn’t seem to affect athletic performance too much, but it does seem to make your muscles more flexible – so, it's a great tool for a warm-up.
+Not only a warm-up: if you do this after a particularly serious workout, it will diminish your delayed muscle pain.
+It means you won’t have to sadly and painfully hobble up the stairs tomorrow!

 Looks like it’s worth giving it a try.
 It isn’t so innocent, though: foam rolling might also pose some risks.
 But don’t worry – we will warn you!

 Calves are an important area of the body often overlooked in favor of the IT band.
 IT band tends to remind of itself rather clearly (you feel when it’s getting tight!), and calves… Well, they will take care of themselves somehow.